 The start of the distribution chain has the manufacturer.
 This party is responsible for creating the product and can range from a multinational corporation to a small business or even a single party working from home.

-If the defective product comes from a larger product, such as a component that is faulty, then there may be a supplier or second manufacturer of that component.
+If the defective product comes from a larger product, such as a faulty component, then there may be a supplier or second manufacturer of that component.
 This is because numerous products on the market will contain multiple parts made by different parties.

 For example, if you were injured by an exploding battery in a cellphone, but the cellphone manufacturer was not the same person for the battery, then you may still have a claim against both parties.

 Anyone that is involved in the manufacturing line can be named in the manufacturer lawsuit.
-That includes anyone that manufactures, design, or markets the product.
+That includes anyone that manufactures, designs, or markets the product.

 When you are not the buyer of the actual product

 Even if you did not purchase the product, you may still be able to recover damages for your injures.
 For example, you took a medication given to you by a family member, but you did not purchase it.
 That medication turned out to be tainted, and as a result you became ill.
 You can still bring a suit against the company that made the product or the store where the product was purchased.

 If you are injured by a defective product that someone was using at the time, you could still have a valid claim.
 For example, someone is using a knife by you and the blade comes loose and cuts you.
 You could still have a defective claim against the manufacturer or party that distributed that knife, even if you were not using it or buying it, because the defect caused your injuries.

 If you purchased the product used, you may still be able to sue the supplier, but it will depend on the defect and where you purchased it.
 Also, if that used product is past any manufacturer recommended expiration dates, was modified, or not used as intended than the manufacturer, supplier, or party that sold it to you, the manufacturer may not be liable.